 Singing to his lover and putting a smile on your face, the song may not be so deep, but the ultimate message is received loud and clear.

-This collaboration is the first - and hopefully not the last - combination work for Cashmere and Major Lazer, where their independent styles mesh together seamlessly with one another.
-While the single is not officially one artist or the others, it is projected to be placed on an upcoming album by Tory Lanez.
-The only thing we need now is the music video to accompany it!
+This collaboration is the first - and hopefully not the last - combination work for Cashmere and Major Lazer.
+And their independent styles mesh together seamlessly with one another.
+While the single, is not officially one artist or the others, it is projected to be placed on the next album by Tory Lanez.
+The only thing we need now, is the music video to accompany it!

 2. Stir Fry - Migos

 After the release of their much anticipated Culture II album, we find ourselves in a Migos frenzy.
 The single Stir Fry, is one of the best tracks on the album, chopped up both lyrically and melody wise.
-The beat is fast and loud, yet still fits into the typical trap genre - a slightly different sound than we have come to see from Migos.
+The beat is fast and loud, yet, still fits into the typica trap genre - a slightly different sound than we are accustomed to seeing from Migos.

 Produced by superstar producer Pharrell, the single is sure to be a huge hit and quite possibly the next “Bad and Bougie”.
-The visuals, which dropped Sunday night, are heavily influenced by Chinese culture and were shot with a martial arts fight scene.
-The video was partially directed by Quavo and stars the band-trio as the leaders of a mob..
+The visuals are heavily influenced by Chinese culture and were shot with a martial arts fight scene.
+The video was partially directed by Quavo and stars the band-trio as the leaders of a mob.

-Quavo, Offset, and Takeoff, all rap their own verse and each is catchy enough to fit with the flow.
+Quavo, Offset, and Takeoff, all rap their own verse and each is catchy enough to fit with the stirred up flow.
 In fact, most of Culture II is very good, with definite and obvious improvement from their previous work.
-The album has been touched by the best trap and hip-hop producers, but it is undoubtedly more elevated by the chosen features.
+The album has been touched by some of the best trap and hip-hop producers in the game, and is surely elevated by the chosen features.